-These various opportunities for interaction that are known as touchpoints, and each touchpoint has the potential to either move the consumer further along the customer journey or cause them to disengage entirely.
-To that end, each and every touchpoint must be optimized so that, when taken collectively, they create an exceptional end-to-end customer experience.
-Should you succeed in achieving this, your business will be rewarded with higher rates of customer satisfaction, loyalty, and advocacy, better word-of-mouth marketing, increased revenue, and so much more.
+These various opportunities for interaction are known as touchpoints, and each touchpoint has the potential to move the consumer further along the customer journey or cause them to disengage entirely.
+Every touchpoint must be optimized so that, when taken collectively, they create an exceptional end-to-end customer experience.
+Should a company succeed in achieving this, the business will be rewarded with higher rates of customer satisfaction, loyalty, and advocacy, better word-of-mouth marketing, increased revenue, and so much more.

-Customer experience is one of the major points of differentiation a business can make from its competitors and is just as important as considerations like cost and product quality.
-Nurturing a positive customer experience is more likely to result in happier customers who are likely to remain loyal to the business and be advocates for it.
-Customers are also willing to pay for a better experience, as 84% of companies that have improved customer experience have reported an increase in revenue.
+Customer experience is one of the major points of differentiation a business can make from its competitors and is just as important as cost and product quality.
+Customers are willing to pay for a better experience, as 84 percent of companies that improved customer experience report an increase in revenue.

 Customer Experience vs. Customer Service